 Notes

 • Store any leftovers in the fridge for up to 5 days.
-Reheat in 30 second increments, stirring in between, until warm.
+Reheat in the microwave in 30-second increments, stirring in between, until warm.

 • You can add ½ cup nuts to the pot while cooking to soften them up nicely.